soniah/evaler/README.md

 The operators supported are: + - * / and parentheses ().

-This is release 0.2 - error handling and testing still needs to be added.
+This is release 0.3 - has error handling and testing, but still needs to be tested in production.

 [1] http://en.wikipedia.org/wiki/Shunting-yard_algorithm